 Dr. Amy McMichael, MD has been a faculty member at Wake Forest Baptist Medical center since 1994.
-She is currently Professor and Chair of the Department of Dermatology at Wake Forest School of Medicine.
+She is currently Professor of the Department of Dermatology at Wake Forest School of Medicine.
 She also served as the Residency Director of the department for 12 years.
 Dr. McMichael’s clinical and research interests include: hair and scalp disorders and skin of color.
 She is a fellow of the American Academy of Dermatology and a past Chair of the Skin of Color Society and the National Medical Association Dermatology Section.
 She has served as Vice President of the Women’s Dermatologic Society and Secretary/Treasurer of the North American Alopecia Research Society.
 She currently serves as a member of the Board of the American Academy of Dermatology.
 She is co-editor of the text Hair Diseases: Medical, Surgical, and Cosmetic Treatments, Fitzpatrick’s Dermatology, serves on the editorial boards of JAMA Derm, Cosmetic Dermatology and The Dermatologist, and is the author of numerous journal articles and chapters.
 She is also an active member of the Greensboro Medical Society.

 Click here for more information on the Valeant Research Award.

 Read published peer-reviewed articles written your by Skin of Color Society members